Jenkins's trans-Allegheny raid: Opposing forces

+Confederate Army

+Major General Loring commanded the Department of Southwestern Virginia.
+Before he began his objective to drive the Union Army out of the Kanawha Valley, he wanted to have a force behind the Union Army that would cut off the major Union retreat route to the safety of Ohio.
+This blocking force consisted of cavalry commanded by Brigadier General Albert G. Jenkins.
+Under his command were seven companies from the 8th Virginia Cavalry Regiment led by Colonel J. M. Corns, and five more companies of mounted soldiers led by Captain W. R. Preston.
+Many of Preston's soldiers would eventually become part of the 14th Virginia Cavalry Regiment.
+At the start of the raid, Jenkins's entire force numbered 550 to 600 soldiers, although its size varied during the raid.

-Union army
+Union Army

 Colonel Lightburn assumed command of the Kanawha District on August 17, 1862.
 His headquarters were located at Gauley Bridge.
 Under his command were seven infantry regiments and one cavalry regiment, but very few of these forces confronted Jenkins.
-Once Lightburn knew that Jenkins was between Lightburn's Union force and the Ohio River, he sent six companies from the 2nd Loyal Virginia Cavalry Regiment, plus three companies from the 4th Loyal Virginia Infantry Regiment, to find and confront Jenkins.
+Once Lightburn knew Jenkins was between Lightburn's Union force and the Ohio River, he sent six companies from the 2nd Loyal Virginia Cavalry Regiment, plus three companies from the 4th Loyal Virginia Infantry Regiment, to find and confront Jenkins.
 The cavalry was commanded by Colonel John C. Paxton, and the infantry detachment was commanded by Lieutenant Colonel William H. H. Russell.
-Company B from the 2nd Loyal Virginia, led by Major William Powell, fought against Jenkins' men and almost captured Jenkins.
+Company B from the 2nd Loyal Virginia, led by Major William Powell, fought against Jenkins's men and almost captured Jenkins.
 The other forces that fought Jenkins at various locations in western Virginia were stationed far from Gauley Bridge and not directly under Lightburn's command.
 One of the larger Union forces was stationed at Spencer, Virginia, and consisted of five companies of the 11th Loyal Virginia Infantry Regiment.
 Their commander was Colonel John C. Rathbone.
-Also at Spencer was a company of independent scouts known as the "Snakehunters", and they were commanded by Captain John P. Baggs.
+Also at Spencer was a company of independent scouts known as the "Snakehunters", commanded by Captain John P. Baggs.
 Rathbone's force totaled to about 300 men, although 100 men were poorly-equipped or unarmed.

-Confederate army

-Major General William W. Loring commanded the Department of Southwestern Virginia.
-Before he began his objective to drive the Union army out of the Kanawha Valley, he wanted to have a force behind the Union army that would cut off the major Union retreat route to the safety of Ohio.
-This blocking force consisted of cavalry commanded by Brigadier General Albert G. Jenkins.
-Under his command were seven companies from the 8th Virginia Cavalry Regiment led by Colonel J. M. Corns, and five more companies of mounted men led by Captain W. R. Preston.
-Many of Preston's men would eventually become part of the 14th Virginia Cavalry Regiment.
-At the start of the raid, Jenkins' entire force numbered 550 to 600 men, although its size varied during the raid.
-Union Colonel Lightburn, in his report, stated that Jenkins' force was 1,200 to 1,500 when it was attacked at Barboursville.

-Jenkins' moves north
+Jenkins moves north

 Confederate Major General Loring planned to take control of the Kanawha River Valley by leading a large force in an assault of Union forces located in Raleigh, Fayette, and Kanawha counties.
-As part of the plan, Jenkins needed to get behind the Union fortifications to block a Union retreat down the Kanawha River.
+As part of the plan, he needed to wait for Jenkins to get behind the Union fortifications to block a Union retreat down the Kanawha River.
 Lightburn eventually received reports that Loring was at Lewisburg (he was actually further south) with a force of 10,000 troops.
-Loring's force actually consisted of about 5,000 men instead the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.
+Loring's force actually consisted of about 5,000 men instead of the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.